wiseman-timelord/DongleQuery/README.md

 - Usb "Mobile Broadband"/"LTE Modem" with relating com ports.

 ### NOTATION
+- Not easy to make, had to go, offline for testing and online for programming, each time I test the new code.
 - Sing along now.. ["Dongle Query..."](https://www.youtube.com/watch?v=QGKiC2suCHQ)

 ## DISCLAIMER
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.